Columbia Pedestrian Accident Attorney

 The Most Common Causes of Pedestrian Accidents

-Pedestrian crashes can happen for a wide array of different reasons.
+Pedestrian accidents happen for a wide array of different reasons.
 Every accident should be thoroughly investigated to determine how and why the safety failure happened.
 Some of the leading causes of pedestrian accidents in South Carolina include:

 - Distracted Driving: One of the leading causes of pedestrian accidents is distracted driving.
 Some common forms of distracted driving include texting, talking on the phone, and using in-vehicle technology.
 Drivers who fail to pay attention to the road may not notice pedestrians who are crossing the street or walking along the shoulder.
 It is a serious risk.

 - Failure to Yield: Many pedestrian accidents occur when drivers fail to yield the right-of-way at crosswalks or intersections.
 In South Carolina, motorists must yield to pedestrians who have the right-of-way.
-The failure to do so is particularly dangerous when a driver is speeding or making an improper turn.
+The failure to do so is particularly dangerous when a driver fails to slow down or makes an improper turn.
 Pedestrians may not have time to react.

 - Speeding: Speeding is cited as a factor in many pedestrian accidents in South Carolina.
 A notable thing about speeding is that it both increases the risk of pedestrian accidents and the severity of injuries when an accident occurs.
 Speeding is negligence.